lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Parameters and State Variables.md

 $end(Count)$

 This reactor has an integer state variable named `count`, and each time its reaction is invoked, it outputs the value of that state variable and increments it.
-The reaction is trigger by a $timer$, discussed in the next section.
+The reaction is triggered by a $timer$, discussed in the next section.